OpenSilver/OpenSilver.Documentation/documentation/general/development-setup.md

    - Make sure you select "Visual Studio 2022" as the version of VS to install the plugin for
    - When you'll restart Visual Studio 2022, the OpenSilver plugin will be installed.

-## 3. Download .NET 7
+## 3. Download .NET SDK

 ### Step-by-Step Instructions:
 1. **Go to the .NET Download Page:**
-   - Access the .NET 7 official download page at [Download .NET 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
+   - Access the .NET official download page at [Download .NET](https://dotnet.microsoft.com/en-us/download).

 2. **Select the Appropriate SDK:**
    - Choose the SDK according to your Windows operating system.